 - ½ cup unsweetened dark chocolate chips

-- Place baking sheet in your refrigerator and let truffles cool for about 2-3 hours before eating.
+- Refrigerate baking sheet and let truffles cool for 2-3 hours before enjoying.

 - Food processor